 Homeschooling On The Road

-One of the benefits of homeschooling is the flexibility to use our time as best fits our families.
+Homeschooling on the go is becoming more popular and for some families, it is a necessity.
+One of the main benefits is the flexibility to use our time as best fits our families.
 You may schedule family trips and vacations in the off-season, taking advantage of lower prices, smaller crowds, less traffic, and unique experiences.
 You may use weekly travel time to catch up on language arts, listening to audiobooks as you go about your business.
 Or you may be really into field trips right now and spending a lot of time experiencing living history and hands-on learning.
 Whether you’re planning a late summer family vacation, or looking for ways to utilize time spent in the car throughout your normal homeschool week, check out this Homeschool Living for some great ideas for homeschooling on the road, tips for planning and staying organized on the go, and ways to make your family homeschool trips memorable, educational, and fun!

 If you frequently find yourself and a child or two waiting on another child to finish a music lesson, sports practice, or other extracurricular activity; or if you live a fair distance out of town and spend a few hours of travel time in the car while running errands through the week, this list from The Homeschool Mom is a great resource.
 Check out these ideas of handy items to have available in your car in order to take advantage of a spontaneous field trip opportunity, save time and hassle looking for lost extra-curricular supplies, and be able to utilize some of that “wasted” travel and waiting time.